 Programs

-Encoded is building an internally developed pipeline of best- and potentially first-in-class therapies focused on pediatric central nervous system (CNS) disorders.
+Encoded is building an internally developed pipeline of best- and potentially first-in-class therapies focused on neurological disorders.

 Our Quest